 All courses, other than General Education Requirements, must be completed with a "C" or better.
 Students should consult with a counselor or advisor for possible degree revisions and for proper sequential order of degree completion.
 This program incorporates fundamentals important to obtaining employment upon graduation.
 It may not be suitable if used as a transfer to institutions of higher learning.

-Professor Randy Whicker rwhicker@nmjc.edu 575.492.2865 or Professor Sam Gilcrease sgilcrease@nmjc.edu 575.492.2863
+Professor Tim Roberts troberts@nmjc.edu 575.492.2888 or Professor Sam Gilcrease sgilcrease@nmjc.edu 575.492.2863